 Both this and Les Yay: When recommending shops in the Join Avenue to guests, some will specifically want to go to one with a male or female clerk.
 Both preferences are not exclusive to any gender.

 Also, while a certain Ferriswheel date for Nate was censored, Rosa's equivalent sure wasn't.
 The winter guitarist talks about how she can only show her real image around you after singing a love song.

 Internet Backdraft: PETA's "parody" above.
-Fans were not happy when this appeared the same day of BW2's launch, PETA alleging the game promoted animal abusenote more than 10 years after the first game was released.
-Fans were about tounleash their rage, pointing out that just as Plasma stole Pokemon from their trainers in order to save them PETA kills 97% of the animals they "rescue".
-Needless to say, PETA didn't really see or They Just Didn't Care that Plasma is a huge Take That to people like them who want to separate animals and humans, just as the latter wants to separate Pokemon and humans.
+Fans were not happy when this appeared the same day of the games' launch, PETA alleging the game promoted animal abusenote more than 10 years after the first game was released.
+Fans were about to unleash their rage, pointing out that just as Plasma stole Pokémon from their trainers in order to save them PETA kills 97% of the animals they "rescue".
+Needless to say, PETA didn't really see or care that Plasma is a huge Take That to people like them who want to separate animals and humans, just as the latter wants to separate Pokémon and humans.